5G-MAG/rt-xr-maf-plugin/README.md

 # Media Access Function API Unity3D package

-This repository provides a Unity3D package implementing media pipeline API specified by in ISOIEC 23090-14.

-## Downloading
+## Usage

+This repository is a dependency of the [rt-xr-unity-player](https://github.com/5G-MAG/rt-xr-unity-player).

+It provides build artifacts from [rt-xr-maf-native](https://github.com/5G-MAG/rt-xr-maf-native) and was meant to be used in as an extension package to Unity3D projects.

+### Adding to Unity projects

 The package can be added to a Unity3D project using the package manager UI, by using ["Add package from git URL"](https://docs.unity3d.com/Manual/upm-ui-giturl.html) to download and add it to the project's `Packages` directory.